 Figure 13.
-Payload temperature profile after one lunar day and night for different composite PI/LR aerogels with MXene coating of 0.4 emissivity together with maximum (end of lunar day) and minimum value (end of lunar night) of payload temperature.
+Payload temperature profile after one lunar day and night for different composite PI/LR aerogels and sintered lunar regolith with MXene coating of 0.4 emissivity together with maximum (end of lunar day) and minimum value (end of lunar night) of payload temperature.

 At different lunar latitudes, the cooling of a payload varies significantly, with higher latitudes experiencing more severe cooling than lower ones (see Figure 14).
 This effect is particularly noticeable at latitudes of 60° and 80°, where the prolonged exposure to the lunar night and lower solar incidence angles results in more extreme temperature drops.